liquinlab/elm-smile/docs/styling/uikit.md

 [Radix-Vue](https://www.radix-vue.com/) and
 [Shadcn-vue](https://www.shadcn-vue.com/) and help you quickly develop consisent interfaces with themed colors, dark mode support, and a consistent look and feel.
+We anticipate adding more here over time.

 ## Importing Components

-All UIkit components can be imported from the `@/uikit/components` directory:
+All UIkit components can be imported from the `@/uikit/components` directory.
+The full list of available components is in the file.
+Most are in fact imported from [Shadcn-vue](https://www.shadcn-vue.com/) but some have been extended for use in Smile and are documented here:

 ```javascript
 import { Badge } from '@/uikit/components/badge'